 I want to remind everyone that I’m not a veterinarian and the information in this post is not meant to replace veterinary advice or recommendations.
 This is my opinion and I’m here to suggest additional options you may want to explore.
 Likewise, it’s important to be realistic in understanding that a raw diet is not a cure-all for any illness or disease.

-I also assume you know how to feed a raw diet.
+I also assume you know how to feed and transition to a raw diet.
 If new to the concept, consider reading through raw feeding resources and educational information to learn more about feeding a raw diet.

 Whew.
 Now that’s out of the way, let’s get down to the basics.